 “What is important to understand is that we are introducing segments of the plant’s own gene to trigger this targeting.
 Therefore, we are not introducing foreign DNA, but the plant’s own DNA to cause the change,” she said.

-This process is “cisgenic” technology and is not the same as “transgenic” gene editing which introduces DNA from a different organism.
+This process is “cisgenic” gene editing and is not the same as “transgenic” technology which introduces DNA from a different organism.
 That process has been used in GMO plants which farmers have grown for many years.

 “This differs from genetically engineered herbicide-tolerant or insect-resistant corn, soybeans, and canola, in which a protein-encoding gene from another organism was introduced into plant cells and the novel protein is produced in the plant,” Dr. Byrne said.

 Dr. Mackenzie emphasized that there are no health concerns with any GMO foods.

 “In fact, transgenic technologies on the market have a perfect record for food safety, without a single documented incident of health concern as a consequence of GM technologies.
 The Arctic Apple presents no health concerns to date that could be reasoned from its design,” she said.

 The FDA approved both the Golden Delicious and Granny Smith varieties of Arctic Apples.
 Foods derived from genetically engineered plants must meet the same legal and safety standards as foods derived from traditional plant breeding methods.